zephyrproject-rtos/zephyr/samples/net/echo_client/README.rst

   This overlay config enables support for IEEE 802.15.4 mcr20a and frdm_k64f

 - :file:`overlay-ot.conf`
+  This overlay config enables support for OpenThread.

+- :file:`overlay-802154.conf`
-  This overlay config enables support for OpenThread
+  This overlay config enables support for native IEEE 802.15.4 connectivity.
+  Note, that by default IEEE 802.15.4 L2 uses unacknowledged communication.
+To improve connection reliability, acknowledgments can be enabled with shell
+  command: ``ieee802154 ack set``.

 - :file:`overlay-enc28j60.conf`
   This overlay config enables support for enc28j60 ethernet board.
 This